Tips and Tricks

-Using in the oven
+Using your carbon steel in the oven

+While not all of our product are oven safe - we have a variety of pans that can be used seamlessly between the stove top and in the oven.
 Only the Mineral B pans that feature a cast stainless steel handle are considered oven-safe: Mineral B PRO Fry Pan, Mineral B PRO Country Fry Pan, Mineral B Country Fry Pan with 2 handles, Mineral B Paella Pan, Mineral B Griddle, Mineral B Oval Roasting Pan.
 All our Mineral B fry pans can resist up to 10 minutes at 400F.

-Avoiding and treating rust
+Avoid and clean rust

 Unfortunately, due to the laws of nature, rust can occasionally appear on your carbon steel pans.
 To prevent rusting, wipe your pan down with a small amount of oil and store in a dry place.
 Limit acid use and build a strong patina on your pan.
 If rust does build, we recommend using a rust cleaner and a non-abrasive scrub brush to remove it, and then clean it and rebuild your patina.

-Avoiding warping with induction stovetops
+Avoid warping with induction stovetops

 This is a very common issue that we get a lot of questions about.
 To avoid warping, you have to make sure that the cooking surface of your pan is matching the size of the eye/ring or coil of the burner.
 Raise the temperature gradually.